Our real estate litigation solicitors specialise in a range of residential and commercial property disputes. Our practice areas include:

 A right of light is an easement to enjoy the natural light that passes over someone else’s land and then enters your building.

-A right of way is a form of legal permission to pass through property that is not one’s own, whether on public or private land.
+Rights of way are a form of legal permission to pass through property that is not one’s own, whether on public or private land.